 and in the border of the map of the Anglo-Saxon heptarchy – where one of the depictions shows it wielded by Cerdic, founder of the ruling dynasty of Wessex.

-And in the 20th century, possibly with reference to the Speed depictions, the College of Arms has used dragons, red and gold, in token of ancient Wessex, in the arms awarded to the County Councils of Dorset
+In the 20th century, probably with reference to the Speed depictions, the College of Arms has used dragons, red and gold, in token of ancient Wessex, in the arms awarded to the County Councils of Dorset

 Similarly the county council of Somerset assumed arms unofficially, based on the same Speed depiction of a golden dragon on a red shield.
 These were later modified by the College of Arms in 1911 into a gold shield with a red dragon